 The capture of Bréville is to be carried out by the 6th Airborne reserve: this is the company D of the 12th Battalion Devonshire Regiment (6th Airlanding Brigade), the 12th Parachute Battalion (5th Para Brigade) and the 22nd Independent Parachute Company, supported by a squadron of the 13th/18th Royal Hussars and by the artillery of the 53rd Airlanding Regiment Royal Artillery.
 The assault, which is scheduled to begin at 10 pm, is commanded by Lieutenant-Colonel Johnny Johnson, head of the 12th Parachute Battalion.
 Ten minutes before the attack, the English artillerymen opened fire and the Germans immediately retaliated with their own artillery.
 The assault is given, company C of the 12th Parachute Battalion in the lead: very quickly, the officers of this company are put out of action.
 The paratroopers manage to enter the village of Bréville in flames, there are only about fifteen soldiers still able to fight in company C. Company A also knows very heavy losses: Major Gerald Ritchie commander The company is injured and the second section no longer exists.
 Company D of the 12th Battalion Devonshire Regiment then left its base at Amfreville and the unit was taken under artillery fire that killed Lieutenant-Colonel Johnny Johnson and Major Bampfylde (commander of company D) and Brigadier Lord Lovat (1st Special Service Brigade commander), Brigadier Hugh Kindersley (commander of the 6th Airlanding Brigade) and Colonel Reggie Parker (Brigadier Hugh Kindersley’s deputy).

 At 10:45 pm, the handful of English soldiers took possession of Breville.
 In order to prevent any German counter-attack, the Allies set up an artillery barrage which unfortunately affects some positions occupied by the English.
 Throughout the night, Bréville’s position was strengthened: the tanks of the 13th / 18th Royal Hussars settled at 2 am, followed by the 22nd Independent Parachute Company and the 1st Battalion Royal Ulster Rifles (6th Airlanding Brigade).
-On June 13, 1944, the municipality was definitely in the hands of the Allies, but the losses were terrifying: only 32 paratroopers of the 12th Para Battalion were still able to fight: 126 were killed.
+On June 13, 1944, the municipality was definitely in the hands of the Allies, but the losses were terrifying: only 32 paratroopers of the 12th Para Battalion were still able to fight: nearly 130 were killed or injured.
 Company D of the Devonshire Regiment lost 36 soldiers.
 The Germans of the 3rd Battalion of the Grenadier-Regiment 858 recorded the loss of 418 of their men out of the 564 engaged.

 The Germans did not succeed in dislodging the Allies from the heights of Bréville-les-Monts during the following days.
 The castle of Saint-Côme is particularly occupied in August by the Dutch soldiers of the royal brigade “Princess Irene”.